Château Cap de Mourlin 2015 - Saint Émilion Grand Cru

 About the wine:

-With a purplish-garnet color, the 2015 Cap de Mourlin opens with a burst of vibrant red fruit notes, accented by blackberry and hints of forest floor.
-On the palate, it is medium-bodied to full-bodied, with supple, approachable tannins, full of freshness, and finishes with an earthy note.
+With a purplish-garnet color, the 2015 Cap de Mourlin opens brilliantly with lively notes of red fruit, accented by blackberry and hints of forest floor.
+On the palate, it is medium-bodied to full-bodied, with supple, approachable tannins, plenty of freshness, and a earthy finish.
 It is ready to drink now and should age well for another 10 to 12 years.

 Tim Atkin